 (3) A LEC must establish reasonable means for its customers to request to exclude some or all of their information from the LEC’s directory listings and to request to receive, or not to receive, a printed directory.

+(4) The directory listings must be updated no less frequently than once every 15 months.